rustyio/super-imap/README.md

 #### Stress Testing

-The stress test exercises the multi-threaded aspects of Grimace, as well as the error recovery code.
-To do this, we point the Grimace IMAP client code against a local IMAP server and generate a bunch of fake emails for many users.
+The stress test exercises the multi-threaded aspects of SuperIMAP, as well as the error recovery code.
+To do this, we point the SuperIMAP IMAP client code against a local IMAP server and generate a bunch of fake emails for many users.

 Additionally, the IMAP server generates 'chaotic' events; it will intentionally generate incorrect or gibberish responses.
-The Grimace IMAP client code is expected to recover gracefully while using a minimal amount of system resources.
+The SuperIMAP IMAP client code is expected to recover gracefully while using a minimal amount of system resources.